devilry/devilry-django/src/devilry/core/fixtures/README.txt

     ``uio.matnat.ifi.inf1100``.
     Is staff.
 teacher2
-    Subject administrator on ``uio.matnat.ifi.inf1100``.
+    Subject administrator on ``uio.matnat.ifi.inf1010``.
     Is staff.
 student1
-    Assignment administrator on ``uio.matnat.ifi.inf1010.fall2009.oblig2``.
+    Assignment administrator on ``uio.matnat.ifi.inf1100.fall2010.oblig1``.
     Is staff.
 student2
-    No rights and no connections to anything yet. student3
-    No rights and no connections to anything yet.
+    Is staff.
+student3
+    Is staff.